Monday, July 16, 2007

 Milestones

-Today it is three years since I first learned that I had been accepted as a PhD student at Lund University.
-I can still remember the ecstatic feeling of listening to my voicemail outside Westbahnhof, realizing that a long standing dream had come true.
+Today marks three years since I first learned that I had been accepted as a PhD student at Lund University.
+I can still recall the ecstatic feeling of listening to my voicemail outside Westbahnhof, realizing that a long-standing dream had come true.

-This day marks a milestone also in the opposite direction; today, exactly three years remain until I have to finish my PhD.
-Looking ahead over those years, I am very excited about the work I will be able to do, both here in Sweden and, thanks to a generous grant from the Crafoord Foundation, also as a visiting scholar at Rutgers University.
+This day also marks a milestone in the opposite direction: today, exactly three years remain until I must complete my PhD.
+Looking ahead, I am genuinely excited about the work I will be able to do – both here in Sweden and, thanks to a generous grant from the Crafoord Foundation, as a visiting scholar at Rutgers University.

-Even so, I think that the last three years have taught me a lot about both the possibilities and limitations of being a PhD student.
-The daunting combination of guilt-ridden inertia and euphoric activity.
-A boundless academic environment, equally deprived of ceilings and floors.
-Yet, I would not want to have it any other way.
-Before I started my PhD studies I thought that the great challenge would be an academic one.
-Now I know that it is in fact a psychological one: to have the necessary staying power, to keep motivation up and the pages constantly streaming out of the computer.
+Even so, the past three years have taught me a great deal about both the possibilities and the limitations of being a PhD student.
+The daunting combination of guilt-ridden inertia and euphoric productivity.
+A boundless academic environment, equally devoid of ceilings and floors.
+Yet I would not want it any other way.
+Before I began my doctoral studies, I assumed that the great challenge would be an intellectual one.
+Now I know that it is, in fact, a psychological one: to cultivate the necessary staying power, to sustain motivation, and to keep the pages flowing steadily from the computer.

-Finally, the coming fall semester marks a milestone when it comes to teaching as well.
-With more than 350 hours of teaching behind me, regulations stipulate that, after this fall semester, I am not allowed to do any more teaching during my time as a PhD student.
+Finally, the coming autumn semester marks another milestone, this time in terms of teaching.
+With more than 350 hours of teaching behind me, regulations stipulate that after this semester I am no longer permitted to teach during my time as a PhD student.
 In many ways, I find that sad.
-I have come to truly appreciate teaching, both as a way to stay sane during all the writing but also as a practical activity free from all doubts about its instrumental value.
+I have come to truly value teaching – both as a way of staying sane amid all the writing and as a practical activity free from doubts about its instrumental worth.

 0 Comments: